DFischer98/papr-tradr/README.md

 * (5 points) Integrate user authentication
     * Using passport for user auth

-* (?? points) Using Node-convict for environment confguration
+* (2 points) Using Node-convict for environment confguration
-    * Implemented
+    * Wasn't too difficult

-* (?? points) Using Moment.js for parsing/displaying timestamps
+* (1 point) Using Moment.js for parsing/displaying timestamps
-    * Implemented
+    * Implemented within a handlebars helper, very easy to learn/user

-* (5 points) vue.js
-    * Would like to use vue.js for this project, still tbd
+* (3 points) Using node-fetch to make promise-based calls to remote API
+    * Used to connect to IEX market API and fetch price/name as well as validate
+    * Great exercise for figuring out promises

+* (1 point) Using basic express-sanitize-escape middleware

 ## [Link to Initial Main Project File](src/app.js)